simonalveteg/Minute-Launcher/README.md

 Minute Launcher is a free and open-source launcher designed to promote mindful phone usage.

-I was not satisfied with any of the minimal launchers available on the play store, and set out to create a launcher that does exactly what I need it to do - and nothing else.
-Usage statistics are prominently displayed on the homescreen to give you conscious awareness of screen time, while the countdown timer encourages more intentional phone usage by preventing you from mindlessly opening apps.
+I was not satisfied with any of the minimal launchers available on the play store, so I set out to create one that does exactly what I need it to do and nothing else.
+Usage statistics are prominently displayed on the homescreen to give you conscious awareness of your screen time.
+The app is completely free and open source, forever.
+No data will ever leave your device.

 ### Key Features
 * *Minimalist design*: A distraction free homescreen, with quick and easy access to the apps you need the most.
-* *Usage statistics*: Your app usage statistics is integrated into your homescreen, giving you .
+* *Usage statistics*: Your app usage statistics is integrated into the homescreen, giving you immediate insight into your usage.
-* *Mindful Delay*: Add a customizable delay before apps open, giving you a moment to reconsider, and helping you stay intentional,.
+* *Mindful Delay*: Add an optional delay before being allowed to open distracting apps, helping you stay intentional.
-* *Gesture Shortcuts*: Intuitive gestures to access notifications, the app darwer, and four custom app shortcuts.
+* *Gesture Shortcuts*: Intuitive gestures let you access the app drawer, notifications, and four custom app shortcuts.
 * *Material You integration*: Colors automatically match your wallpaper and the rest of your system.